-Aziz Ansari’s Briefly Addresses Sexual Misconduct Allegations During Comedy Set
+Aziz Ansari Briefly Addresses Sexual Misconduct Allegations During Comedy Set

 “Last night might’ve been fun for you, but it wasn’t for me.
 When we got back to your place, you ignored clear non-verbal cues; you kept going with advances.
 You had to have noticed I was uncomfortable.”

 The performer recently released a statement regarding the incident which Vanity Fair also published in their piece.
-In his statement, he confirmed the duo did end up, “engaging in sexual activity, which by all indications was completely consensual.”
+In his statement, he confirmed the duo did end up “engaging in sexual activity, which by all indications was completely consensual.”

-He also confirmed the woman did message him later saying she was uncomfortable and was not interested at the time which he revealed made him feel both “surprised and concerned.”
+He also confirmed the woman did message him later saying she was uncomfortable and was not interested at the time, which he revealed made him feel both “surprised and concerned.”

 Aziz Ansari added a last minute NYC pop-up show to his growing tour: https://t.co/tZbrfdl0s6 pic.twitter.com/fqh7iuMAns